Black Friday is right around the corner, which means it’s time to start thinking about how you can drive more sales than ever before.

-In this article, we will show you 5 effective strategies that will help you capture a list of potential customers in the weeks leading up to Black Friday, that are ready to spend money as soon as your announcement goes out.
+In this article, we will show you 5 effective strategies that will help you grow your list, and capture potential customers in the weeks leading up to Black Friday, that is ready to spend money as soon as your announcement goes out.

 Let’s dive right in (our favorite is strategy no. 4).